Month 3, Day 13, Saturday 1:45 a.m.

-Three of their five prisoner convoys seemed to have made it to their destination without issue, but the reinforcements Oliver had called for had never arrived.
-Those who came to help were some of the enforcers who had been meant to escort the final convoy.
+Three of their five prisoner convoys, he learned, had made it to their destination without issue, but the reinforcements Oliver had called for had never arrived.
+Those who came from Knave Knoll to help were some of the enforcers who had been meant to escort the final convoy.

-Outside, the coppers were setting up a barricade, shining bright lights on their attackers, similar to what had been done to the convoy.
-Using a voice-amplifying artifact, one of them called for those fighting down below and on the roof to stand down or be met with force.
+Outside, the coppers were hurriedly setting up a barricade.
+They had activated spotlights that shined down on the attacks, similar to what had been done to the convoy.
+Using a voice-amplifying artifact, one of them called for those fighting both down below and on the roof to stand down or be met with force.

 The turtle turned toward them and spewed out a concentrated stream of water, not at any of the people, but at the liquid stone barriers they were trying to establish.
-The expanding potion was washed away even as it was being poured, before it could solidify, and those coppers that were clipped by the stream of water found it carried enough force to knock them off their feet.
+The expanding potion was washed away even as it was being poured, before it could solidify, and those coppers that were clipped by the stream of water were knocked off their feet.

 The coppers needed a win, and Oliver only hoped he could take advantage of that to redirect some of the following antagonism away from his people.
 Despite the fighting, he and Lynwood were effectively delivering over a hundred criminals to pump up the arrest numbers, and if the coppers could overcome those attacking the building, they could claim victory in a huge battle.

-It was even one of the best locations for something like this to happen.
+At least if it had to happen, it had happened here, Oliver acknowledged.
 Knave Knoll was located in a more industrial area, so there weren’t as many people out on the streets.
-There were few homes in the area, and any homeless that could have fallen casualty to the battle had the opportunity to run away.
+There were few homes in the area, and any homeless that could have become collateral damage during the battle had the opportunity to run away.
 The surrounding buildings had not been the focus of any attacks, leaving the innocent mostly unscathed.

 But as Oliver turned to the messages hanging from the distagram on a curling strip of paper, his attention slipped away from the fighting and any plans to manage the fallout.

 The reinforcements he’d called for hadn’t come because they were needed elsewhere.
-At nearly the same time their convoy had been ambushed, two of their major storehouses and the Verdant Stag’s home base had also triggered emergency alarms.
+At nearly the same time their convoy had been ambushed, two of their major storehouses and the Verdant Stag—their home base—had also triggered emergency alarms.

 This, more than anything, cemented his surety that the Architects of Khronos had been behind the attack, despite how much he’d been hoping for an alternative explanation.
-He knew this, because that was the same hidden, secure vault where he kept the incense censor they had given as a tribute to the Raven Queen while waiting to sell it.
+He knew this, because that was the same hidden, secure vault where he kept the censer they had given as a tribute to the Raven Queen, while waiting to sell it.

-More importantly, however, it was where he kept the book that he’d had stolen from the University’s archaeological expedition.
-The real book, not the replacement they’d taken from another box and slipped into its place before anyone had a chance to catalogue the exact differences between Myrddin’s journals.
+It was also, however, where he kept the book.
+The one that he’d paid well to have stolen from the University’s archaeological expedition.
+The real book, replaced without anyone’s knowledge with one that looked similar from another box, well before anyone had a chance to catalogue Myrddin’s journals.

-Siobhan had been so unfortunate as to steal that replacement before the University could discover the duplicity, and somehow, the spiral of events leading out from that single action had brought them here.
+It was this replacement book, of course, that Siobhan had been so unfortunate as to steal, and before the University could even discover the duplicity.
+Now, somehow, the spiral of events leading out from that single action had brought them here.